alchemycodelab/alchemy-fsjs-fall-2019/curriculum/class-27/lab/README.md

 ### Modularize and Refactor

-Refactor the application given by first modularizing it, and then altering it's basic functionality of generating a random number into a proper counter application that tracks a number based on button clicks.

 * Move the `Header` and `Footer` components to separate files
 * Properly `export` them as defaults
 * Import them into the `App` Component using ES6 `import` statement